PaboXZ/Pager/README.txt

 -REWRITE LOGIN OPTION TO WORK WITH NEW DATABASE LAYOUT 					--DONE -CREATE DB STRUCTURE 													--DONE

+Errors:

+--Can create task if thread does not exists								--Fixed --Active thread is not reset after thread deletion						--Fixed --Tasks are not deleted after thread deletion							--Fixed

 -----------------------------------------------------------------
 LOG
+--0.17

+-Added reCaptcha
+-Added thread deletion-module

 --0.16

 -Tested functionality and access